mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

      For example code.

-Boxes can be made collapsible, and if you choose this option, prefer to add them to the page so they are initially collapsed, to avoid crowding.
+Callout boxes can be made collapsible: if you use them, add them to the page so they are initially collapsed.

+???+ note "Limit the use of collapsible callouts to secondary information only"

+    Don't use expanded-on-load collapsibles.
+If the callout contains important information and needs to be shown as expanded on page load, it should simply be non-collapsible.

 ## Capitalization
 * Only capitalize proper nouns e.g. names of technology products, other tools and services.